 Double Eagles in the U.S. Open Golf Tournament

-However, what follows are the three known double eagles that have happened during a U.S. Open golf championship.
+However, what follows are the four known double eagles that have happened during a U.S. Open golf championship.

 The List: U.S. Open Double Eagles